THE FALL OF DON JUAN

 NATALIE.
 Neither do you.

 NATALIE.
-Are you happy that we are getting married?
+Tell me frankly, are you happy that we are getting married?

 MICHAEL.
 Are you?

 NATALIE.
-Oh, stop making things up.
-I have nothing to hide.
-You'll make the ideal husband, I wouldn't find anyone better.
-You're strong, handsome, successful, young...
-Almost too young, for me.
+Stop making things up.
+I like everything.
+You'll make the ideal husband, I wouldn't find any better: strong, handsome, successful, young...
+Too young, unfortunately, for me.

 MICHAEL.
 There you go again...
-You are only four years older than me.
+You are only four years older.

 NATALIE.
 For a woman age difference like that is a catastrophe.
 It's like I'm twice as old as you.